Join us for an adventure in flavor!

 Total Time: 40 minutes

 Habichuelas Guisadas is an amazingly tasty Puerto Rican bean dish.
-It's a popular side dish, but can be eaten as a main for an easy weeknight dinner.
+It's a popular side dish, but I like it as a main for an easy weeknight dinner.

 Ingredients